Berber languages: Pronouns

 When clitics precede or follow a verb, they are almost always ordered with the indirect object first, direct object second, and andative-venitive deictic clitic last.
 An example in Tarifit is shown as follows:

 The allowed positioning of different kinds of clitics varies by language.

 Nouns

 Nouns are distinguished by gender, number, and case in most Berber languages, with gender being feminine or masculine, number being singular or plural, and case being in the construct or free state.
+Some Arabic borrowings in Northern and Eastern Berber languages do not accept these affixes; they instead retain the Arabic article regardless of case, and follow Arabic patterns to express number and gender.

 Gender can be feminine or masculine, and can be lexically determined, or can be used to distinguish qualities of the noun.
 For humans and "higher" animals (such as mammals and large birds), gender distinguishes sex, whereas for objects and "lesser" animals (such as insects and lizards), it distinguishes size.
 For some nouns, often fruits and vegetables, gender can also distinguish the specificity of the noun.
 The ways in which gender is used to distinguish nouns is shown in as follows, with examples from Figuig:

 An example of nouns with lexically determined gender are the feminine t-lussi ("butter") and masculine a-ɣi ("buttermilk") in Figuig.
 Mass nouns have lexically determined gender across Berber languages.